 - Always cut on a cutting board.

-- Keep the sharp knives separately from other cutleries (you can use a knife rack or a knife guard set).
+- Keep the sharp knives separate from other cutleries (you can use a knife rack or a knife guard set).

 - You may want to consider using cut-resistant gloves or a finger guard to make food preparation safer.

 - If you drop a knife, don’t try to catch it: instead, step away as fast as you can.

 - Never keep electrical devices close to the sink or other sources of water.